Skip to content

 e("div").set("style", "color: red;");

 Note, that properties that are no longer specified after a signal update are not reset automatically to keep the current implementation simple.
-When properties are specified multiple times, the last one is used.
+When properties are specified multiple times, the last one has priority used.

 References